camerahacks/canon-ccapi-node/README.md

 The app is intended to be used as a WiFi intervalomer for Canon cameras that support CCAPI.

 I do not recommend using interval times shorter than 5 seconds.
 This application is meant to be used for long timelapses, not short burts of photos.
-Intervals shorter than 5 seconds might skip photos as the camera might be budy writing the photo to card.
+Intervals shorter than 5 seconds might skip photos as the camera might be busy writing the photo to the memory card or responding to other commands.
+The CCAPI interface is not capable of queuing multiple concurrent requests.

-I have this installed on a Raspberry Pi in Access Point mode.
+I have this app installed on a Raspberry Pi Zero W configured as an Access Point.
 I can connect my Canon EOS RP and my cellphone to the Raspberry Pi.

-The Phone does not need to be connected to the Pi once the intervalometer is started.
+The phone does not need to be connected to the Pi once the intervalometer sequence is started.
+Feel free to turn off WiFi on your phone once the sequence is running.

+### Operation

+Connect the Canon camera to the Raspberry Pi.
+Connect your phone or any other device with an internet browser

-From a browser app on your phone.
+From a browser app on your device (cellphone).
 Call your Raspberry Pi IP:port followed by ```/ccapi```.
 Example:
 ```192.168.1.4:3000/ccapi```
+This will stablish a CCAPI connection between the camera and the Raspberry Pi.

-Next, call the intervalimeter api on the Raspberry Pi using the format /numberOfShots/wait/delay
+Next, using the same browser on your device (cellphone), call the intervalimeter api on the Raspberry Pi using the format /numberOfShots/wait/delay

 **numeberOfShots** is the number of pictures the camera will take\
 **wait** is the number of second wait between shots\
 **delay** is the numer of seconds to wait before starting the sequence of shots

+Example:
 ```192.168.1.4:3000/interval/20/60/5```

 The above translates to: Wait 5 second to start shooting then take 20 pictures waiting 60 seconds between each picture.

+### Important
+Currently, there is no way to gracefully stop the sequence once it has started.
+This is the next feature I will implement.